Hundreds of classes for Money Smart Week Chicago April 21-28.

 Chicago Money Smart Week® Offers Free Financial Education

-CHICAGO (February 16, 2016) – More than 500 free financial education classes and seminars for consumers will be held throughout the Chicago metropolitan area April 23-30 during the 15th -annual Chicago Money Smart Week.
+CHICAGO (April 2, 2018) – Hundreds of free financial education classes and seminars for consumers will be held throughout the Chicago metropolitan area April 21-28 during the 17th -annual Chicago Money Smart Week.

 Classes are open to people of all ages at businesses, financial institutions, schools, libraries, community organizations and government agencies throughout the Chicago area.
 The classes are designed to help consumers make informed decisions about their personal finances and are being put on by a broad coalition of local and regional partnering organizations.

 The educational events will cover a wide variety of money-management topics including saving money and building wealth, using credit wisely, and financial education for children.
 Print calendars listing the complete list of classes in the Chicago area will be available at Chicago public libraries and various suburban libraries.
 These will help consumers find a class in their area.
 An online calendar of classes in the Chicago area is also available at www.moneysmartweek.org.

 “Money Smart Week is a great opportunity for consumers to learn more about managing their personal finances,” said Heather Greenwell, Outreach Program Lead, Federal Reserve Bank of Chicago, which coordinates the campaign.
 “There are all types of free classes being carried out by partners throughout the Chicago metropolitan area.”

 Chicago Money Smart Week was started in 2002 in Chicago with just 40 programs.
 It has expanded significantly since then.
 According to participants who filled out exit surveys in recent years, most indicate they’re likely to change the way they manage their money after attending a Money Smart Week class.